 There are special arrangements for internships, which are prescribed in study or examination regulations.
 Those who, on the other hand, do a voluntary internship, like most, are insured in the pension insurance, irrespective of the amount of the internship remuneration.
 On the other hand, he remains a student insurance (or in the family insurance), insofar as the internship is not paid.

-In full-time internships during the lecture period, which are not mandatory, the student health insurance expires even if nothing is paid - then yes, not studied!
+In full-time internships during the lecture period, which are not mandatory, the student health insurance expires, even if nothing is paid - then yes not studied!
 Then you are tax and social security law as a normal worker.
-If an internship fee has been agreed, the employer must report you to the tax office and pay income tax, and pay social security contributions to the health insurance.
+If an internship remuneration has been agreed, the employer must report you to the tax office and pay income tax, and pay social security contributions to the health insurance.
 Depending on how high the remuneration is, the special rules for mini-jobs may apply.